anioji94/CV/README.md

 ## Aniruddh Ojha

 I'm a Maker's Graduate with a background in Science Communication, Motion Design and Biochemistry.
-In th past few months, I've transitioned from being a freelance Motion Design and Videographer into a Full Stack software developer thanks to Maker's Academy.
+In the past few months, I've transitioned from being a freelance Motion Design and Videographer into a Full Stack software developer thanks to Maker's Academy.
 My passion for tech stems from my constant need to create new things!

 I was first interested in the world of software development while writing small little scripts in Adobe After Effects (a program I use to make motion graphics and 2D animation).
 It was so useful to automate this and that in order to make my workflow more efficient.